SatishDivvi/Item-Catalog-Application/README.md

 ### Oauth Setup - Facebook

-This section is mandatory for Facebook Signin in order to restrict unauthorized users from adding, deleting or modifying restaurants and their menus.
+This section is mandatory for Facebook Signin in order to restrict unauthorized users from adding, deleting or modifying Categories and their Items.
 This also provides authentication making users mandatory to sign in for admin privileges:

 1. Create App ID and App Secret:
     - Go to [Facebook Developers](https://developers.facebook.com/)